urschrei/HH-Expunge/README.markdown

 Then request a Safari extension certificate (free), here: https://developer.apple.com/safari/certificates/index.action

-An introduction to extensions, and a comprehensive developer guide is here: http://bit.ly/a80vlI (developer.apple.com link)
+An introduction to extensions, and a comprehensive developer guide is [here](http://bit.ly/a80vlI "developer.apple.com link")